compwright/authoramandabarber.com/_posts/2022-04-04-what-all-birds-sing.md

 #### All the above is what Angelou forgot to mention.

-And another thing--the free bird sings.
+And another thing: The free bird sings.

 It sings more beautifully than the caged bird ever will, because the free bird’s song isn’t just about easy pleasures or angry longing.
 It’s about the hard-won, hard-fought free life.
 How anyone could listen to the song of a mockingbird as I just did not five minutes ago without a little thrill of delight is beyond my comprehension.
 In spite of its precarious position in the wild, the free bird sings.